andrewpareles/custom-markdown/README.md

 Simple + customizable mardown to React parser.
 [View on github](https://github.com/andrewpareles/custom-markdown).

+Similar to MDX, but simpler and more customization features.

 See [`Demo.tsx`](https://github.com/andrewpareles/custom-markdown/blob/main/Demo.tsx) for a demo, or keep reading for more details.